mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The mapping described in the previous sections poses some interface requirements on the QUIC implementation.
-Although a basic mapping should work without any of these requirements most of the optimizations regarding congestion control and RTCP mapping require certain functionalities to be exposed to the application.
+Although a basic mapping should work without any of these requirements most of the optimizations regarding rate adaptation and RTCP mapping require certain functionalities to be exposed to the application.
 The following to sections contain a list of information that is required by an application to implement different optimizations ({{quic-api-read}}) and